asynts/writer/Notes/0010_optimizing-study.md

         -   This could be cached in the layout node.

-    -   `WordGroup.add_excerpt` takes up a significant amount of the execution time.

-        It should be possible to cache the font in the model nodes.

     -   `LayoutStyle.__init__` is extremely slow, not sure what causes this.

-    -   It seems that `QFont` does a bunch of weird things, maybe I should add that cache back in.
-        If no `QApplication` is defined, it will crash.

-        To me, this clearly suggests that it's doing something complex.
-        I still don't know if that has a significant performance impact though.

     -   It should be possible to store the layout nodes that are generated for paragraphs with the model nodes.
         Most paragraphs will not change, but are only placed in a different position.